github/docs/content/actions/security-for-github-actions/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 There are also many additional claims supported in the OIDC token that can be used for setting these conditions.
 In addition, your cloud provider could allow you to assign a role to the access tokens, letting you specify even more granular permissions.

-{% note %}
+> [!NOTE]

-**Note**: To control how your cloud provider issues access tokens, you **must** define at least one condition, so that untrusted repositories can’t request access tokens for your cloud resources.
+> To control how your cloud provider issues access tokens, you **must** define at least one condition, so that untrusted repositories can’t request access tokens for your cloud resources.

-{% endnote %}

 ### Example subject claims